An Exceptional Dimming Event for a Massive, Cool Supergiant in M51: Analysis of M51-DS1

 \subsubsection{Comparison to Luminous, Red, Large-amplitude Variable Stars}

 Regardless of the magnitude of the foreground extinction to M51-DS1, the track of possible locations it occupies in the CMD in Figure~\ref{fig:HST_CMDs} essentially aligns with the red-end points of the MIST evolutionary tracks for stars of initial masses $\gtrsim 15~M_{\odot}$.
-RSGs in this region are expected to be susceptible to pulsational instabilities driven by partial ionization of hydrogen in their envelopes (e.g., \citealp{li94,yoon10}, and see region of ``supergiant instabilities'' in Figures~13 and 16 of C18).
+RSGs in this region are expected to be susceptible to pulsational instabilities driven by partial ionization of hydrogen in their envelopes (e.g., \citealp{li94,yoon10}, and see region of ``supergiant instabilities'' in Figures 13 and 16 of C18).

-To compare M51-DS1 to other such luminous, red variable stars, we selected stars from the catalog of M51 luminous variable star light curves presented in C18.
-Of the more than $\approx$72000 objects in their catalog (including only the Milky Way extinction corrections already applied), we pulled out the 90 objects having $M_{\rm F814W} \leq -7.0$\,mag at any epoch (1995, 2005, and 2016--2017 data), average colors (including epochs within 0.5\,mag of the $F814W$ peak) of $F606W - F814W \geq 1.5$\,mag, and maximum $F814W$ amplitudes $\Delta F814W \geq 1.0$\,mag.
-We examined both the images and light curves of these objects by eye to remove false positives such as foreground proper motion stars and stars with large amplitude variability in the light curves that is not apparent in visual inspection of the images, likely indicating erroneous photometry.
-We also cull the sample by rejecting photometric points with large uncertainties ($\sigma_m > 0.2$\,mag) and stars where the color evolution is dominated by light curve scatter, usually in the fainter $F606W$ measurements.
-We thus select a clean sample of 8 luminous, red, large-amplitude variables, and show their evolution in the CMD in Figure~\ref{fig:LRVs_CMD}.
+To compare M51-DS1 to other such luminous, red variable stars, we selected stars from the catalog of light curves of luminous variables in M51 presenteed in C18.
+Of the more than $\approx$72000 objects in their catalog (including only the Milky Way extinction corrections already applied), we pulled out the 90 objects having $M_{F814W} \leq -7.0$\,mag at any epoch (1995, 2005, and 2016--2017 data), average colors (including epochs within 0.5\,mag of the $F814W$ peak) of $F606W - F814W \geq 1.5$\,mag, and maximum $F814W$ amplitudes $\Delta F814W \geq 1.0$\,mag.
+We examined both the images and light curves of these objects by eye to remove false positives such as foreground proper-motion stars and stars with large amplitude variability in the light curves that is not apparent in visual inspection of the images, likely indicating erroneous photometry.
+We also cull the sample by rejecting photometric points with large uncertainties ($\sigma_m > 0.2$\,mag) and stars where the color evolution is dominated by light-curve scatter, usually in the fainter $F606W$ measurements.
+We thus select a clean sample of eight luminous, red, large-amplitude variables, and show their evolution in the CMD in Figure~\ref{fig:LRVs_CMD}.